Julien-Verdun/Julien-Verdun.github.io/README.md

 ## Deployment

-The application is deployed with GitHub at the following address [julien-verdun.github.io](https://julien-verdun.github.io/).
+The application has been deployed with GitHub at the following address [julien-verdun.github.io](https://julien-verdun.github.io/).

 ### Overview of the application